This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The above code is completely well-defined.
+The code above is completely well-defined.
 Through template metaprogramming, variant handles object construction and destruction at the appropriate times.

 Settings s;